gohugoio/hugo/content/en/getting-started/configuration.md

 `:filename`
-: Fetches the date from the content file's filename.
+: Fetches the date from the content file's file name.
 For example, `2018-02-22-mypage.md` will extract the date `2018-02-22`.
 Also, if `slug` is not set, `mypage` will be used as the value for `.Slug`.

 An example: